dav1dc-pcf/vz-metrics-adapter/README.md

 #
 ```

-Once fully configured, push an insance to your PCF/CF and then ensure one has deployed [vizceral-app-metrics-ui](https://github.com/dav1dc-pcf/vizceral-app-metrics-ui) to sit infront of the adapter.
+Once fully configured, push an instance to your PCF/CF and then ensure one has deployed [vizceral-app-metrics-ui](https://github.com/dav1dc-pcf/vizceral-app-metrics-ui) to sit infront of the adapter.